autometrics-dev/autometrics-go/examples/otel/README.md

 You can notice the 3 differences that are mentionned in the top-level README:
 - The amImpl import has been changed to `otel`
-- The autometrics call in the Go generator has the `-otel` flag
+- The autometrics call in the Go generator has the `--otel` flag
 - The `amImpl.Init` call uses a different first argument, with the name of the OpenTelemetry scope to use